Y-RyuZU/MinecraftModsLocalizer/cline_docs/activeContext.md

   - Simplified file operations by using direct Rust standard library functions
   - Improved error handling for file operations
   - Fixed dialog implementation to use rfd crate for file dialogs

+- Implemented real-time logging system:
+  - Created LogViewer component to display logs in real-time
+  - Created LogDialog component to show logs in a modal dialog
+  - Added LogButton component for manually opening the log dialog
+  - Updated the Rust backend to emit log events during translation
+  - Enhanced the translation service to log detailed information about the translation process
+  - Added automatic log dialog opening when translation starts
+  - Added state management for log dialog visibility
+  - Updated the UI to include log buttons in appropriate locations
+  - Added internationalization support for log-related strings

 ## Next Steps
 1. **Testing and Debugging**: